big-data-and-economics/big-data-class-materials/README.md

 ##### Submission process

-To be eligible to resubmit to improve your grade, you must have submitted an initial version of the problem set on time (or within your "grace period" days).
+To be eligible to resubmit to improve your grade, you must have submitted an initial version of the problem set on time.

 1. View my feedback on the `feedback` branch of your problem set repository.
 2. Fix your problem set answers and comment your code as needed.
 Write "CORRECTED" in all caps next to any changes.